mazdel/mazdel/README.md

 - 👀 I’m interested in PHP, NodeJS, IoT, and Blockchain stuffs
 - 🌱 I’m currently learning ReactJS
 - 💞️ I’m looking to collaborate on any project related to PHP or Javascript languages
-- 📫 You can mail me at delyachmad@gmail.com
+- 📫 Feel free to mail me at delyachmad@gmail.com

 <!---
 mazdel/mazdel is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.